 Bolckow is a tiny city located in the state of Missouri.
 With a population of 161 people and just one neighborhood, Bolckow is the 523rd largest community in Missouri.
 Bolckow has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Bolckow is a blue-collar town, with 45.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bolckow is a city of construction workers and builders, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Bolckow who work in office and administrative support (12.82%), management occupations (10.26%), and teaching (9.40%).
+Because occupations involving physical labor dominate the local economy, Bolckow is generally considered to be a blue-collar town.
+46.36% of the Bolckow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Bolckow is a city of construction workers and builders, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Bolckow who work in office and administrative support (12.73%), healthcare (8.18%), and teaching (8.18%).

 The people who call Bolckow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolckow residents report their race to be White.
 Important ancestries of people in Bolckow include German, Irish, English, Polish, and Austrian.